×

 Example:

-Short, focused lessons help staff stay sharp on critical tasks: KYC refreshers, fraud red flags, Reg E dispute steps, or teller balancing.
-Each 3–7 minute lesson is visual, scenario-based, and easy to launch between customer appointments.
+Short, focused lessons help staff stay proficient in critical tasks such as know-your-customer requirements, identifying fraud red flags, handling Regulation E dispute steps, or balancing a teller drawer.
+Each 3–7 minute lesson uses visuals and scenarios and can be accessed easily between customer appointments.

 Engaging Scenarios